eocron/ORegex/README.md

       ...
     }

-You can start from viewing Unit Test project to see how you can use it (Example with number sequence), by time there will be more examples.
+You can start from viewing Unit Test project to see how you can use it, by time there will be more examples.
+Also, you can find there test utility and see how things work inside engine.

+#Performance

+- Compared to real life cases performance is 2-3 times slower than .NET Regex engine on character sequences.
+- Greedy exhausting test ('x+x+y+' pattern on a 'xxxxxxxxxxxxxxxxxxxx' string) is ~20 times slower.

 #Future

-It will support:

-1) Capture - this is very important for NLP sphere and many others where sequence is object itself.

-2) It will cure 'static calculation' bug which creates incorrect captures because of invalid mapping Object State to char symbols.
-It can't be cured without reimplementation of regex engine.

-3) Replace - you will be able to change sequence based on retrieved match.
-For example:

-    input:    first_name last_name verb noun dot;             //Sequence: [Jhon] [Smith] [watching] [tv].
-    pattern:  (?<person>{first_name} {last_name}?);
-    replace:  $person;
-    output:   person verb noun dot;

-4) Lookahead and Greedy search.
+- Lookahead support.